yngmjgsd/ulauncher-white-transparent-theme/README.md

 # ulauncher-white-transparent-theme

-White transparent theme for for ulauncher.
+White transparent theme for ulauncher.
 There are two themes with red and blue match colors.

 ## Preview